 Vegetables

 Parrot-safe veggies are an essential source of nutrients, antioxidants, and fiber.
-Include orange-colored vegetables, as they’re a rich source of beta-carotene.
+Include orange-colored vegetables because they’re a rich source of beta-carotene.

 Senegal parrots benefit from the following vegetables: